Bankoga/golem/open_problems/misc_problems.md

 > Open Question: Do we want the number of dests to be hard coded for each level?

-Answer: No. We want to be able to set a desired number of dests at the top level, then have those split across the problem domains appropriately.
+Answer: No. We want to be able to set a desired number of dests at the top level, then have those split across the problem domains appropriately. **SEE ANSWER TO LENGTH X WIDTH OF REGIONS Q!**

 > Open Question: If I want a brain with ~N neurons, how do I indicate that when creating a problem graph with a given architecture?